CUD2V/kungfauxpandas/README.md

 pip install hug
 conda env export -n kungfauxpandas | grep -v "^prefix: " > environment.yml
 ```
+Note, the resulting environment.yml file will include files specified above as well as all dependencies, so will include much more than just the package list above.

 ### Steps to create the virtualenv